sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 @snippet{lineno} examples/vfp/scattering-only/scattering-only.cpp Parse parameters

-Finally, we can create the VFP equation solver @ref sapphirepp::VFP::VFPSolver "VFPSolver" and run the simulation.
+Finally, we can create the VFP equation solver
+@ref sapphirepp::VFP::VFPSolver "VFPSolver"
+and run the simulation.
+The logic to resume a simulation from a checkpoint is handled by the
+@ref sapphirepp::VFP::VFPSolver::run "vfp_solver.run()" method.

 @snippet{lineno} examples/vfp/scattering-only/scattering-only.cpp VFP Solver